JoanVasquez/multer-nodejs/README.md

-# HIGHLIGHTING CODE IN JSX
+# UPLOADING FILE WITH MULTER
 Helly guys, in this code I will show you how to upload files in Node JS.
 The main functionality of this code will be to upload images to the server and server them as a static file.

 Whether this project helped, please donate for a coffee.